 Plant Types: Emergent Herbaceous (Can grow with roots in water), Herbaceous

-Habitat: fresh tidal and nontidal marshes, wooded swamps, seeps; banks of ponds, rivers, streams
+Habitat: fresh tidal and nontidal marshes, wet meadows, shrub swamps, clearings of wet woods, shores and ditches

 Rain washes chemicals and fertilizers into our streams, rivers and, ultimately, the Chesapeake Bay.
 Once in our waterways, these pollutants fuel the growth of excess algae, which clouds the water and threatens the health of fish, crabs and the entire Chesapeake Bay.

 One of the easiest ways for us to reduce our pollution contribution to the Chesapeake Bay is to replace some of our lawn and typical landscapes with native plants.
 Native plants have occurred in our region for hundreds of years and are accustomed to local sun, soil, and climate.